 Cyprus and Malta pack in extraordinary landscapes and captivating coastlines that are unique to each island.

-The sheer size of Cyprus gives nature lovers a lot of choice, from active breaks to tranquil beach escapes.
+The sheer size of Cyprus compared to Malta gives nature lovers a lot of choice, from active breaks to tranquil beach escapes.
 This National Geographic map which highlights many places of interest is well worth bringing along to help navigate the country, especially if renting a car.

 In Limassol, explore hidden sand dunes before heading over to the Salt Lakes of Limassol and Larnaca to visit the flamingos.